Sony α7: Features (universal for α7-series)

-Usage in Filmmaking

-The Sony α7 series has been adopted by various filmmakers for its compact design and high-quality imaging.
-The α7S model, in particular, has been favored by independent filmmakers for its affordability and low-light capabilities.
-Notably, The Bastard Sword (2018), a 187-minute British fantasy film, was shot entirely using the Sony α7S, demonstrating the camera's suitability for long-form, microbudget productions.

 Critical reception and awards

 The Sony α (Alpha) cameras, particularly the α7 and α7R models, garnered widespread acclaim from critics and industry experts.
 DxOMark, a reputable source for camera and lens evaluations, crowned the α7R as the highest ranking full-frame mirrorless camera, with a score of 95 (the same score as the Nikon D800, but one point behind the Nikon D800E).
 The α7 achieved a score of 90, higher than the Nikon Df and Nikon D4 professional DSLR cameras, and even Sony's own SLT-A99.
 The Verge rated the cameras 8.3 out of 10, commenting that "It might be a few years before we realize it, but when the DSLR is relegated to a niche status among specialty photographers and full-frame mirrorless cameras dominate the market, we'll have the α7's to thank as the cameras that started it all."
 EPhotozine which rated the α7 5 stars, meanwhile praised the α7 series' price point for making them "the cheapest full-frame digital cameras currently available" while being lighter and smaller than comparable cameras.
 It awarded the α7 "Camera of the Year".
 The α7R was awarded by Imaging Resource as the "Camera of the Year".